thin-edge/thin-edge.io/docs/src/references/tedge-cert.md

 # The `tedge cert` command
-The `tedge cert` command is used to create and manage device certificate.
+The `tedge cert` command is used to create and manage device certificates.

 ```
 tedge-cert 0.1.0